 Ongoing collaborations are supporting work in the area of brain injury and neurodegenerative disorders.
 In addition, the Department houses the Oregon Brain Bank.

-Placental and fetal growth
+Placenta and fetal growth

-Working with researchers in maternal-fetal medicine, the Department is helping to advance our understanding of the critical relationship between placental pathology and its impact on fetal and post-natal development.
+Working with researchers in maternal-fetal medicine, the department is helping to advance our understanding of the critical relationship between placental pathology and its impact on fetal and post-natal development.